Welcome to St. Augustine Catholic Church

 staugustinecdre@gmail.com

-Readings for the Fourth Sunday of Easter (B)
+Readings for the 28th Sunday in Ordinary Time (B)

 UPDATES AND CALENDAR OF EVENTS